mjordan/islandora_bagger_integration/README.md

 ## Modifying the Islandora Bagger configuration from other modules

-This module defines a hook that allows other modules to modify the Islandora Bagger configration, in both remote and local modes.
+This module defines a hook that allows other modules to modify the Islandora Bagger configuration, in both remote and local modes.
 See `islandora_bagger_integration.api.php` for details.

 ## To do